 - Denunciation, meaning the sentence sends a message to the community that the offending is not acceptable.

 Victoria has a mandatory sentencing regime in relation to a number of offences.
 Courts must impose custodial sentences for certain offences committed after 20 March 2017, including murder, rape, serious drug offences, child sex offences and recklessly or intentionally causing serious injury.
-For offences committed after 28 October 2018, mandatory sentencing also applies to a number of other offences involving the risk of injury, including aggravated home invasion and aggravated carjacking.
+For offences committed after 28 October 2018, mandatory sentencing also applies to other offences involving the risk of injury, including aggravated home invasion and aggravated carjacking.

 Victorian courts must impose imprisonment in respect of manslaughter, intentionally causing serious injury, child homicide, kidnapping, arson causing death and some serious drug and terrorism offences unless there is a particular reason for not doing so where the offence occurred after 20 March 2017.